 - Successful completion of the Praxis II tests.

 - Completed formal application for graduation.

-Students graduating in Special Education are required to successfully complete the Praxis II test for the area of Special Education: Core Knowledge and Mild to Moderate Applications.
-The test code for the computerized version of the test is 0543 and the test code for the printed version of the test is 543.
+Students graduating in Special Education are required to successfully complete the Praxis II test for the area of Special Education: Core Knowledge and Applications.
+The test code is 5354.

 Bachelor of Science in Education with a Major Special Education1

 |SPED 110||Introduction to Exceptional Children||3|

 |SPED 141||Development of Young Children||2|